-2. Minimisation of environmental damage - how can aquaculture activities be beneficent for:
+5. How can aquaculture activities be beneficent for...

-2.1.
+5.1.
 Minimising pollution and water quality impacts

 The majority of Integrated Multitrophic Aquaculture (IMTA) in Portugal is on land, taking advantage of existing aquaculture tanks.
 IMTA offshore is still taking its first steps, but some tests with filter feeding species (oysters, mussels) have already taken place.
 Two systems have been detected - joint cultivation or separated cultivation - involving, in general, three trophic levels.
 Joint cultivation of: oysters with meagre or gilt-head bream; macroalgae, oysters, meagre, sea bream and mullet.
 Separated cultivation of: sea bass, sea urchins and macroalgae; macroalgae, sea bass and gilt-head bream; halophytes associated with aquaculture effluents.
 The production scale is generally low, with a range of final products from the direct sale to species production to extract bioactive compounds.